Climate Change, Energy

 Coal currently provides more than half the United States’ electricity.
 Because burning a single ton of coal can create more than two tons of CO2, a primary contributor to climate change, a technique known as carbon capture and storage (CCS) is under development.

 If CCS makes coal-generated electricity more expensive than that of other technologies, incentive to adopt it would be reduced.
-A Harvard study, “Realistic Costs of Carbon Capture,” is a good resource for stories on CCS.
-The Harvard study concludes that:
+A study by the Harvard Kennedy School’s Belfer Center for Science and International Affairs, “Realistic Costs of Carbon Capture,” is a good resource for stories on CCS.
+The study concludes that:

 - For a first-generation facility, the cost of abatement would be $100 to $150 per ton of CO2 avoided, excluding the cost of transportation and storage.